man0405/springboot-base-project/README.md

 ## Setup

-1. Clone this repository and open it in `IntelliJ IDEA 2024.1.7`.
+1. Clone this repository and open it in IDE.
 2. Ensure Gradle is configured in your IDE.
 3. Set up environment variables for: